Photography Tour in Bandung

-Use this page as a starting point for a Bandung walking tour, a free self-guided route, or the Roamee app for Bandung.
+Use this page as a starting point for a Bandung walking tour, a free route, or the Roamee app for Bandung.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 The Braga Street area is the most walkable part of Bandung — the rest of the city has heavy traffic.
 Save your walking energy for the city center and use transport for volcanic sites.